Save the Date: Luleåbiennalen 2027

 Luleåbiennalen returns 5 March–30 May 2027

 The 2027 edition of the Luleå Biennial takes off from collective processes and presents new artworks and collaborations between artists, partners and audiences.
-Carola Grahn, New Red Order, Lea Simma and Wolf Babe Collective are invited to initiate the artistic contents of the biennial.
+Carola Grahn, Siri Baggerman, New Red Order, Lea Simma and Wolf Babe Collective are invited to initiate the artistic contents of the biennial.
 They are all Indigenous and share between them an interest in practices of co-creation.
 Two years of public activities culminate in an exhibition period in several sites around Norrbotten between 5 March–30 May 2027.

 Read more